martin41goudxpw/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In software development, strive to write clean, readable, and maintainable code.
 Always look for ways to reduce complexity by breaking down problems into smaller modules, following DRY (Don't Repeat Yourself) principles, and using established design patterns.
 Remember that the code you write today may need to be understood and modified tomorrow or years from now, so invest in clarity and simplicity."

 Additionally, "Optimize for readability and maintainability first, performance second.
 Premature optimization is the root of all evil." — Donald Knuth.
 This reminds us that while writing efficient code is crucial, it should not come at the expense of code understandability and adaptability.
 Modern hardware often mitigates the need for micro-optimizations, and well-written, high-level code can often be optimized later if profiling indicates a bottleneck.

+# 2024-01-08
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first and optimize only when necessary, after profiling and identifying bottlenecks.
+Remember that readability counts, as tomorrow's you or another developer might need to understand it."

+In other words, don't waste time optimizing parts of your code that may not significantly impact performance until you have solid evidence that it's needed.
+Good code is not just about speed; it's also about simplicity, clarity, and adaptability for future changes and improvements.